rselk/rselk.github.io/_posts/2016-10-28-grape-validations.md

 }
 </style>

-# Query Parameter Validation with Grape
+# Parameter Validation with Grape

 A pain point I constantly deal with  when building Rails APIs is handling query parameter validation.
 There is no built in way to do this and I have seen many different hand rolled solutions.
 Often some Rails apps will just not preform validations at this level.
 I have revisited the Grape gem recently, a gem I have not used in several years.
 I find Grapes solution to this problem extremely elegant.